PUYJALON-Pierre/Medilabo/README.md

 -> Clone this project from Github on your local machine

--> For each of 6 microservices, you have to run the command "mvn clean install" at the root of the application in order to create .jar.

-   All microservices (except the one building) need to be launch while doing mvn clean install in order to build correctly, especially for tests

--> Then you can run "docker-compose build" at the root of medilabo project and then "docker-compose up -d"
+-> Then you can run "docker-compose up -d" at the root of medilabo project

--> Please wait until that all containers are started and finish running (databases are also dockerize)
+-> Please wait until that all containers are started and finish running (SQL database is also dockerize, MongoDb not yet)

 -> You can see logs with command : "docker logs -f<name of microservice you want to see>", to be sure that everything is well started (can take few minutes because some of them require healthcheck to respect an order)